 A third problem is the popularity of pseudo-forensic anthropology, which on television seems able to identify race from bones.
 It is not always apparent how race identification is a probabilistic guess about social categories, not an absolute measure deduced from bones.
 (See the next section on Race Reconciled Re-Debunks Race for extensive discussion.)

 Meanwhile, the world of genetics has changed.
 Lewontin is not cutting-edge, and some biologists started talking about Lewontin’s Fallacy (Edwards 2003).
 Citing Lewontin–and his colleague Stephen Jay Gould–makes anthropologists look like we rely on old-fashioned ideas.
 This trend became notable when Armand Marie Leroi wrote a 2005 opinion piece for the New York Times, “A Family Tree in Every Gene.”
 Leroi became the dashing young geneticist–not just the old geneticist James Watson–who said traditional race ideas were just fine.
-Then several anthropologists accused Gould of mismeasurement, but provided little context for how to correctly measure the skulls and what they say about human biological variation.
+Also several anthropologists accused Gould of mismeasurement, but provided little context for how to correctly measure the skulls and what they say about human biological variation.

 These factors can be combined with the corporate search for drugs (and profit) by targeting specific racial groups.
 Race in a Bottle: The Story of BiDil and Racialized Medicine in a Post-Genomic Age.
 More big money: The corporate search for profiting by measuring ancestry with gene swabs.
 It all adds up to a race revival, a whole new world of race that looks a lot like the old world of race.
 Leroi’s op-ed has never been refuted at the level of the New York Times.
 Coupled to the tremendously irresponsible reporting of Nicholas Wade, always quick to accept anything with a genetic-claim, always quick to report on race resuscitation, and it seems the official position of the New York Times is to accept traditional race thinking.
 Wade’s reporting of course culminated in his 2014 book, A Troublesome Inheritance: Genes, Race and Human History.
-(See also the 2008 article by John Hartigan, Jr., “Is Race Still Socially Constructed?” which rightly takes Wade’s reporting to task.
-The Social Science Research Council has an important set of responses to Leroi at Race and Genomics.
+(See also the 2008 article by John Hartigan, Jr., “Is Race Still Socially Constructed?” which rightly took Wade’s reporting to task.
+The Social Science Research Council has an important set of responses to Leroi at Race and Genomics.)

 Race Revival: What should anthropology do?